From Sample Receptionist to Registered Scientist

 The most important thing about my employer investing in my professional development is the additional assurance it provides and it gives you more confidence in your own skills, and your own technical knowledge and responsibilities.
 I basically felt that it’s like an extra boost, so to speak.
 It’s more assurance and definitely gives you more confidence in your own skills and that what you do is done the right way.

-Contact us to find out more about professional registration or our Employer Champion and CPD Approved Employer programmes.
+Contact us to find out more about professional registration or our Employer Champion programme.